ansible/ansible/html/_sources/gettingstarted.txt

     ansible all -m ping

 Congratulations.
 You've just contacted your nodes with Ansible.
-It's now time to read some of the more real-world examples.
+It's now time to read some of the more real-world examples, and explore what you can do with different modules, as well as the Ansible playbooks language.